Minimum Order Quantities for Blank Plastic Cards Explained

 Smart chip cards contain an integrated circuit that stores and processes data, enabling secure authentication, encryption, and multi-application functionality that magnetic stripe cards simply cannot match.
 Casino player cards, campus ID systems, and enterprise security programs increasingly rely on smart chip and contactless card technology for the depth of control and security they provide.

 Minimum orders for smart chip cards vary based on chip type and programming requirements, typically starting at 100-250 cards.
-Contact 312-555-4821 to discuss your specific chip card requirements, encoding needs, and program scale so Chicago Pipe Essentials can identify the right product configuration and realistic order quantity for your situation.
+Contact 800.835.7919 to discuss your specific chip card requirements, encoding needs, and program scale so Plastic Card ID can identify the right product configuration and realistic order quantity for your situation.

 Order Volume Per-Card Cost Trend Best For